VinayanVR/VinayanVR/README.md

 ### Hi there 👋

 ✨ Welcome to my data analysis Github Repo!
-I am a data analyst with a passion for turning complex data sets into actionable insights that drive business success.
+I am a data nerd with a passion for turning complex data sets into actionable insights that drive business success.
 I  enjoy using data to solve problem and drive business decisions

 ✨ My Skill include data cleaning and pre-procesing, exploratory data analysis, data visualization and machine learning